Blog

 Soy Protein, Estrogens and Hormonal Balance

-Fake meat is often based off soy proteins.
+Fake meat is often based on soy proteins.
 Soy is very high in estrogens, which can wreck our hormonal balance if consumed in excessive quantities.
 For the same reasons, beer can give prolific drinkers excess fat in undesirable places.
 Men especially need to watch out as consuming too much estrogen can cause them to develop breasts.

 If you have a hormonal imbalance already, then you ought to consult with your healthcare provider about what foods you ought to avoid to keep your hormones in check.